Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform

-The excitation wavelength dependence of the Rabi contrast was investigated from 780 nm to 990 nm electrically and 780 to 890 nm optically, with results provided in Figure \ref{fig:Contrast_Wavelength}.
-Optical contrast resembles a slight increase from 850 nm, consistent with observations from other optical-contrast wavelength studies of the $V_{\mathrm{Si}}^-$ in SiC \cite{carter_spin_2015}.
-Electrical contrast increases from 780 nm to about 900 nm likely due to reduction in non-$V_{\mathrm{Si}}^-$ electrons contributing to the laser-induced background assuming that overall efficiency of ionisation is reduced for increasing wavelength (see Figure S6).
-Photon collection near the ZPL is challenging due to the requirement for spectral filtering.
+Excitation and photon collection near the ZPL is challenging due to the requirement for spectral filtering.
 On the other hand, electrical detection does not require collection optics.
-Thus, clear electrical Rabi contrast is observed up to 980 nm, with a small signal at 990 nm.
-Demonstrating for the first time electrical readout of the spin state well beyond the ZPL of the $V_{\mathrm{Si}}^{-}$.
-We hypothesise that at room temperature this process is enabled via phonon assisted excitation of the electron from the ground to the excited state of the $V_{\mathrm{Si}}^{-}$ \cite{shang_local_2020}.
-Furthermore, electrical Rabi contrast is possible beyond the ZPL owing to the ionisation and recombination energies being lower than defect excitation energy (see Figure \ref{fig:Vacancy_States}).
-The contrast reduction from 940 nm onwards, is likely due to reduction in both photocurrent signal, excitation of the $V_{\mathrm{Si}}^-$ and ionisation efficiency.
+Thus, a clear spectrum of the electrical Rabi contrast was observed up to 980 nm, with a small signal at 990 nm.
+This demonstrates for the first time electrical readout of the spin state well beyond the ZPL of the $\mathrm{V}_{\mathrm{Si}}^{-}$.
+We hypothesise that at room temperature this process is enabled via phonon assisted excitation of the electron from the ground state to the excited state of $\mathrm{V}_{\mathrm{Si}}^{-}$ \cite{shang_local_2020, wang_robust_2021}.
+Previous studies have demonstrated phonon energies persisting from 1.35 to 1.2 eV for V2 $\mathrm{V}_{\mathrm{Si}}^-$ \cite{udvarhelyi_vibronic_2020}, consistent with the demonstrated spin contrast beyond the ZPL.
+Furthermore, spectral dependence and observation of the electrical Rabi contrast is demonstrated beyond the ZPL due to the threshold energy for ionisation and recombination being lower than the defect excitation energy \cite{steidl_single_2025} combined with a band of antistokes vibrational energy contributions \cite{wang_robust_2021} potentially further assisting the ionisation process of $\mathrm{V}_{\mathrm{Si}}^-$ (Figure \ref{fig:Contrast_Wavelength}B, inset).
+The significant contrast reduction from 940 nm onward, is likely due to a reduction in the excitation of the $\mathrm{V}_{\mathrm{Si}}^-$ and ionisation efficiency, possibly explained by previous works measuring the two-colour excited photocurrent of $\mathrm{V}_{\mathrm{Si}}^-$ \cite{steidl_single_2025} demonstrating a threshold of 948 nm for the $\mathrm{V}_{\mathrm{Si}}^-$ to $\mathrm{V}_{\mathrm{Si}}^{2-}$ conversion.

-Electrical detection provides a wavelength-tolerant readout of the $V_{\mathrm{Si}}^{-}$ spin state, not limited by wavelength dependent photon collection optics and devices.
-Spin-dependent signals were observed electrically for all tested wavelengths, confirming that PDMR is useful for both, spin-state readout, and providing insight into wavelength dependent processes. \\
+Electrical detection provides a wavelength-tolerant readout of the $\mathrm{V}_{\mathrm{Si}}^{-}$ spin state, not limited by wavelength dependent photon collection optics and devices.
+Spin-dependent signals were observed electrically for all tested wavelengths.
+Further investigations to wavelength dependent spin state processes can be undertaken using electrical readout. \\